zyzshishui/slime/examples/reproducibility/README.md

 Reproducibility is a bedrock of scientific progress.
 By combining the [deterministic inference](https://lmsys.org/blog/2025-09-22-sglang-deterministic/) of SGLang and the deterministic mode of Megatron-LM, slime supports bitwise experiment reproduction.

-To enable deterministic training, you need to set:
+To enable deterministic training, you need to first uninstall the flash attention 3 in the docker with `pip uninstall flash_attn_3 -y` and set:
 ```bash
   # sglang config
   --sglang-enable-deterministic-inference